HMS Shah (1873)

-The first HMS Shah was a 19th-century unarmoured iron hulled, wooden sheathed frigate of Britain's Royal Navy designed by Sir Edward Reed.
+The first HMS Shah was a nineteenth-century unarmoured iron hulled, wooden sheathed frigate of Britain's Royal Navy designed by Sir Edward Reed.
 She was originally to be named HMS Blonde but was renamed following the visit of the Shah of Persia in 1873.

-Building Programme
+Building programme

 The following table gives the build details and purchase cost of the Shah and the other two iron frigates: Inconstant and Raleigh.
 Standard British practice at that time was for these costs to exclude armament and stores.